d3/d3-selection/README.md

 <a name="selection_select" href="#selection_select">#</a> <i>selection</i>.<b>select</b>(<i>selector</i>)

-For each selected element, selects the first descendant element that matches the specified *selector*.
-If no element matches the specified selector for the current element, the element at the current index will be null in the returned selection, preserving the index of the existing selection.
-(Operators automatically skip null elements.)
-If the current element has associated data, this data is propagated to the newly selected elements.
-If multiple elements match the selector, only the first matching element (in traversal order) is selected.
+For each selected element, selects the first descendant element that matches the specified *selector* string.
+If no element matches the specified selector for the current element, the element at the current index will be null in the returned selection.
+If the current element has associated data, this data is propagated to the corresponding selected element.
+If multiple elements match the selector, only the first matching element in document traversal order is selected.
 For example, to select the first bold element in every paragraph:

 ```js
 var b = d3.selectAll("p").select("b");
 ```

-If the *selector* is a function, it will be invoked in the same manner as other operator functions, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
+If the *selector* is a function, it will be invoked for each selected element, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
 It must then return an element, or null if there is no matching element.
 For example, to select the previous sibling of each paragraph:

 ```js
 var previous = d3.selectAll("p").select(function() {